Australian Sailing (& RPAYC) Special Regulations Equipment Compliance

 The Club actively encourages safe sailing.
 Think safety, sail safely.
 The Club is very proud of its excellent safety record, however we believe this can only be maintained if we actively pursue a range of initiatives aimed at minimising the risk to the sailors and boats.

 - The Cruising Regulations are also referred to as the Green Book.
 All boats participating in Club cruising events must comply with these regulations.
 There are several special regulations categories and these apply to different types of cruising events.
 These categories are Inshore, Short Coastal, Long Coastal and Ocean.
-For full details and information on the Cruising Green Book Regulations click here and or download the Regulations below.
+For full details and information on the Cruising Green Book Regulations see below.

 Green Book Audit Forms

-The following are the current Green Book (Cruising) Equipment Audit Forms used in the Club:
+The following are the current Green Book (Cruising) Equipment Audit Forms used in the Club (as at 14th Apr 2020):

 - RPAYC Cruising Regulations Audit Form INSHORE

-- RPAYC Cruising Regulations Audit Form SHORT COASTAL
+- RPAYC Cruising Regulations Audit Form OCEAN Monohull

-World Sailing Racing Rules of Sailing (RRS), Australian Sailing (AS) Prescriptions & Special Regulations
+World Sailing Racing Rules of Sailing (RRS) and Australian Sailing Prescriptions

 - 2017-2020 World Sailing Racing Rules of Sailing

-The Racing Rules (does not include Australian Sailing Prescriptions or Special Regulations) can also be downloaded from iTunes as an app, search for World Sailing Racing Rules of Sailing.
+The World Sailing Racing Rules can also be downloaded as an app, search for World Sailing Racing Rules of Sailing.